mayank922/Port-Scanner/README.md

 # Port-Scanner
-A simple port scanner build in python using the folllowing modules:
+A simple port scanner build in python using the following modules:

    1.Argparse - For taking command line input